atom/atom/docs/getting-started.md

 Welcome to Atom!
 This guide provides a quick introduction so you can be productive as quickly as possible.
-There are also guides which cover [configuring][configuring], [theming][theming], and [extending][extending] Atom.
+There are also guides which cover [configuring], [theming], and [extending] Atom.

 ## The Command Palette

 If there's one key-command you must remember in Atom, it should be `cmd-p`.
-You can always hit `cmd-p` to bring up a list of commands that are relevant to the currently focused UI element.
+You can always hit `cmd-p` to bring up a list of commands that are relevant to the currently focused interface element.
 If there is a key binding for a given command, it is also displayed.
 This is a great way to explore the system and get to know the key commands interactively.
 If you'd like to learn about adding or changing a binding for a command, refer to the [key bindings][key-bindings] section below.

 ![Command Palette]